 The Headquarters Human Resources Department:

 It’s a side of law enforcement that many people don’t know much about – a career in probation and parole (P&P).
-P&P officers are committed to providing public safety statewide through the investigation and supervision of adult criminal offenders through the provisions of probation, parole, and pardon.
-Officers supervise offenders who have either been sentenced to a period of probation or who have been released on parole after serving a portion of their prison sentence.
-Officers are engaged in facilitating the offender’s adjustment and reintegration into society while ensuring justice and safety for the victim and the community by holding the offenders accountable for their actions.
+P&P officers are committed to providing public safety statewide through the investigation and supervision of adults on probation or parole through the provisions of probation, parole, and pardon.
+Officers supervise people who have either been sentenced to a period of probation or who have been released on parole after serving a portion of their prison sentence.
+Officers are engaged in facilitating the returning resident’s adjustment and reintegration into society while ensuring justice and safety for the victim and the community by holding the returning resident accountable for his or her actions.

 A career as a Louisiana probation and parole officer provides some of the most diverse work in the criminal justice system.
 It would not be unusual for an officer to start out the day in court, go on residence checks in the middle of the day, and end with a warrant sweep in tandem with other officers.